0%

 Startups should budget $20,000–$60,000, including audit fees and tool subscriptions.

 Your team doesn’t know GRC implementation.
-Consultants do — and they’re not cheap.
+Consultants and external GRC services providers do — and they’re not cheap.

 These aren’t “nice to have.”
 They’re unavoidable.